RepairNow/RepairNow/README.md

 ### For DEV only

 run `yarn install && yarn run dev` => this will start all services provided by this monorepo

+Have a look to `localhost:5173` to see your front app and `locahost:3001` for API (it can be changed)

 ### Docker